Studio-Carlos/VoceVibe/README.md

 # VoceVibe4 – Real-Time Audio-to-Visual Performance Application

 ## Overview
-**VoceVibe4** is a real-time speech-to-text (STT) application designed for generative art performance.
+**VoceVibe** is a real-time speech-to-text (STT) application designed for generative art performance.
 It acts as a "cognitive bridge" that transforms spoken audio into structured visual prompts in real-time.

 It utilizes **Kyutai's Dedicated STT 1B model** (running on PyTorch CPU for maximum stability on macOS), processes transcripts with a local Large Language Model (**Mistral NeMo** via Ollama), and sends engineered visual prompts via **OSC** (Open Sound Control) to external rendering engines like TouchDesigner, Stable Diffusion, or Flux.